Earthdata Community Forums

 The Earthdata community forums provide a place for data users to ask questions and interact with peers.
 Whether you are a novice or expert data user, have a question about processing, validation, or analysis of the data, these forums allow you to interact with other members of the community interested in these topics.

-NASA’s Earth science data reflect the wide variety of discipline-based missions.
-Because the data sets are extremely varied with different purposes, different temporal resolutions, different spatial resolutions, navigating these data sets is not always easy.
+NASA’s Earth science data are gathered via a wide variety of discipline-based missions.
+Because the datasets from these missions are extremely varied, serve different purposes, and are available at different temporal and spatial resolutions, navigating them is not always easy.
 The community forums provide a place for you to get hands-on assistance.

 The forums are also a place where you can share stories of data use and application with the larger Earth science data community.
 Through these forums, the Distributed Active Archive Center (DAAC) teams will also be keeping you apprised of recent advancements in NASA’s Earth science data holdings.